BytomDAO/bytom-gm/README.md

 There are three options for the flag `--chain_id`:

-- `testnet`: connect to the testnet wisdom.
+- `gm-testnet`: connect to the testnet wisdom.
 - `solonet`: standalone mode.

 After that, you'll see `config.toml` generated, then launch the node.